craignicholson/docker-quickstart/cheetsheet.md

 -- stop a stuck / frozen container docker kill myweb

+REVIEW
 ****
--- stop a container 10 seconds after execution of a request docker stop -t 10 myweb
+-- stop a container 10 seconds after execution of a request docker stop -t 10 myweb docker stop -t 10 myweb docker stop -t 10 myweb
 ****

 docker --tag httpd:latest http:old

+REVIEW
+List processes running in SWARM cluster.
+Processes in a swarm cluster are the SERVICES.
-List processes running in SWARM cluster docker service ps SERVICENAME
+Processes in a swarm cluster are the SERVICES docker service ps SERVICENAME

 --list the nodes in a swarm